mgadaphy/dicom-research/docs/database_schema.md

 ## 4.1 Database Structure

 The DICOM Multi-Reviewer System uses SQLite as its database engine, providing a lightweight yet powerful storage solution.
-This section documents the complete database schema, including all tables, relationships, and key fields.
+This section documents the database schema, including tables, relationships, and key fields.

+> **Implementation Note:** While the database schema is defined as described below, the current system has a **partial implementation** of persistent storage.
+Some operations may still rely on in-memory data structures rather than fully utilizing the database capabilities.

 ### Database Tables Overview